 CAncer Safety NETting (CASNET)

-Safety NETting in general practice for diagnosing or ruling out CAncer (CASNET): an interview study with patients and general practitioners.
+Safety-NETting in general practice for diagnosing or ruling out CAncer (CASNET): an interview study with patients and General Practitioners in Oxfordshire.

-- identify factors that may lead to the success or failure of safety netting,
+- To further understand factors that may influence the success or failure of safety netting in primary care.

 In-depth, face-to-face interviews were conducted with 25 qualified GPs and 23 adult patients in Oxfordshire between November 2016 and July 2017.
 We developed flexible interview topic guides from our knowledge of the literature, secondary analyses of International Cancer Benchmarking Project survey questions related to safety netting, and patient interviews from a recent study of the bowel or lung cancer diagnostic process (via the Health Experiences Research Group’s qualitative data archive).
 Interview data were analysed thematically.

 GPs’ understanding and practice of safety netting for potential cancer presentations

 This analysis has been published in the British Journal of General Practice (http://bjgp.org/content/early/2018/05/07/bjgp18X696233 ).